-Figures 10-3 through 10-8 are meant to illustrate various plumbing concepts, taking into account the boiler's control logic - they are not meant to serve as a comprehensive guide.
+Figures 10-3 through 10-10 are meant to illustrate various plumbing concepts, taking into account the boiler's control logic - they are not meant to serve as a comprehensive guide.
 It is the installer's responsibility to use "best practices" when designing and laying out the plumbing - including installing drain and isolation valves where required.

-1. For ZONE 1-3 to output 24VAC (like in this example), jumper ZONE INPUT to R (24V).
+1. For ZONE 1-3 to output 24VAC (as illustrated), jumper ZONE INPUT to R (24V).

-- 2. CH PUMP and DHW PUMP are each responsible for circulating water through the boiler, so size accordingly (see Table 10.3). - 3.
+- 2. CH PUMP and DHW PUMP each provide the water circulation through the boiler, so size accordingly (see Table 10-3). - 3.
 If using a System Sensor, set Sensor Configuration option Auxiliary Sensor 1 (24.6.1) = System Sensor. - 4.
 If application uses a System Sensor, it will be necessary to set DHW Setup option DHW Mode = Upstream IWH (Tank Sensor or Aquastat); otherwise it can remain set as Downstream IWH (Tank Sensor or Aquastat).

-- 3. If using a System Sensor, set Sensor Configuration option Auxiliary Sensor 1 (24.6.1) = System Sensor. - 4.
+- 2. The BOILER PUMP provides the water circulation through the boiler, so size accordingly (see Table 10-3). - 3.
+If using a System Sensor, set Sensor Configuration option Auxiliary Sensor 1 (24.6.1) = System Sensor. - 4.
 If application uses a System Sensor, it will be necessary to set DHW Setup option DHW Mode = Upstream IWH (Tank Sensor or Aquastat); otherwise it can remain set as Downstream IWH (Tank Sensor or Aquastat).